 The order’s impact could be significant, with trillions of procurement dollars at stake.
 When the European Union’s General Data Protection Regulation (GDPR) went into effect in 2016, it was focused on EU citizens, but global companies found that to sell into the EU they had to comply, effectively making it a global standard.
 The power of GDPR lies in financial enforcement.
 Last year GDPR fines rose 40% totaling $191.5 million and over the years have included mobile app breaches as was the case with British Airways.

 NowSecure stands ready to assist all stakeholders at this critical time.
 NowSecure has been working with developer and security communities for more than a decade to help define mobile application security standards and craft testing programs/software such as OWASP, NIAP and ioXt .

 OWASP is often considered the most widely recognized security standards organization in the security community.
-NowSecure has worked with the OWASP Mobile Security Project from the initial OWASP Mobile Top 10 to the more recent OWASP MASVS and MSTG.
-(Learn more in our Manager’s Guide to the OWASP Mobile Security Project reference.)
+NowSecure has worked with the OWASP Mobile Application Security Project from the initial OWASP MASVS to the more recent OWASP MASVS and MASTG.
+(Learn more in our Manager’s Guide to the OWASP Mobile Application Security Project reference.)

 The U.S. Department of Defense and other federal agencies must ensure their mobile apps comply with the National Information Assurance Partnership (NIAP) security requirements.
 NIAP validates the security of commercial hardware and software used in national security systems.
 NowSecure built the first NIAP standard certification for mobile apps.